+855 (0) 86 665 567

 TOP 5 REASONS TO TRAVEL TO KEY CITIES

-1- For Angkor Wat, the largest religious monument in the world and surrounding World Heritage site (be it at sunrise or sunset from a tethered balloon or from Phnom Bakheng hill) or for an Ancient Khmer style Gondola boat promenade at sunset (sipping Champagne on the moat of Angkor Thom, and out of -time experience!), for the newly restored Baphuon Temple and Khmer masterpiece by French Ecole Française d’Extrême Orient after more than 20-years restoration work and effort!
+1- For Angkor Wat, the largest religious monument in the world and surrounding World Heritage site (be it at sunrise or sunset from a tethered balloon or Phnom Bakheng hill) or for an Ancient Khmer-style Gondola boat promenade at sunset (sipping Champagne on the moat of Angkor Thom, and out of -time experience!), for the newly restored Baphuon Temple and Khmer masterpiece by French Ecole Française d’Extrême Orient after more than 20-years restoration work and effort!

 2- For the Great Tonlé Sap Lake, the largest and richest fresh water-fish lake in the world

-3- For the Prek Toal Bird sanctuary and sunset cruise on the lake, floating villages and inundated forests during the rainy season (July-October) with superb photo shooting opportunities (with the Photography Tours and the yearly Angkor Photo Festival)
+3- For the Prek Toal Bird Sanctuary and sunset cruise on the lake, floating villages, and inundated forests during the rainy season (July-October) with superb photo shooting opportunities (with the Photography Tours and the yearly Angkor Photo Festival)

-5- For the many-choice accommodation styles the city has to offer, ranging from small guesthouses and boutique hotels to world class top luxury hotels (not to even mention great cuisine and food and the vibrant nightlife on Pub Street at the Old market area) and various activities (such as world-class golf ranges,…)!
+5- For the many-choice accommodation styles the city has to offer, ranging from small guesthouses and boutique hotels to world-class top luxury hotels (not to even mention great cuisine and food and the vibrant nightlife on Pub Street at the Old Market area) and various activities (such as world-class golf ranges,…)!

 Phnom Penh Capital city